RichardSimpson235/simpson-gomez-griffin-sadat-recipe-management-p2/README.md

 # Notes
 On admin page, add "Pending Approval" section for recipes that are awaiting approval.
 On admin page, have Users section for searching, banning, and unbanning users.

+On Recipe model add disapproved field (type boolean).
+When approve and disapprove are both false, an admin has not review ed them yet.
+When they do they set either to true.
+If approve is true, then all users can find it.
+If disapprove is true, then the recipe's author will see it marked on their recipe.